 In Canada, mortgages are classified into five categories:

-- Closed mortgages are the most common variety in Canada.
+- Closed mortgages are the most common type in Canada.
 These are fixed rate mortgages where you have no flexibility to reduce or increase your monthly payments.
-If a buyer wants to pay the lender more than the installment amount, they will likely have to pay the penalty.
+If a buyer wants to pay the lender more than the installment amount, they will likely have to pay a penalty.
 Closed mortgages typically have lower interest rates than open mortgages.

 - Convertible mortgages involve an agreement where the buyer can decide to change the type of mortgage during its term.
 For example, the buyer can start with an open mortgage and switch to a closed mortgage to benefit from lower interest rates.

 - Hybrid mortgages combine elements of both closed and open mortgages.
-For a portion of the term, they might pay a fixed interest rate for a set amount of time before switching to a variable interest rate.
-These types of mortgages are generally recommended for the more experienced borrower who uses this method as a part of their overall financial plan.
+For instance, they might involve paying a fixed interest rate for a set amount of time before switching to a variable interest rate.
+These types of mortgages are generally recommended for the more experienced borrower who uses this method as part of their overall financial plan.

 - Reverse mortgages are for homeowners 55 and older to convert home equity into payments, typically for living expenses.
 The balance is due once the homeowner’s property is sold.

 In 2020, housing loan interest rates decreased for all types of mortgages in Canada.

 What is the difference between a variable rate and a fixed rate?

 A variable rate mortgage has an interest rate that could rise or fall over the mortgage’s term.
 A fixed-rate mortgage has a set interest rate over the loan’s term.